-The 2006 drill program was conducted at a grid spacing of 200x200 metres over an area of approximately 80 hectares.
+The 2006 drill program was conducted on the southern quarry lease, within the Ant claim, at a grid spacing of 200x200 metres over an area of approximately 80 hectares.
 The program targeted the Fisher Branch Formation which typically outcrops at surface and extends to a depth of about 12-15 metres.
 Some of the holes also investigated the underlying Upper and Lower Stonewall Formations down to the Lower T Marker, a depth of about 25 metres.

-On September 8, 2008 Gossan announced the findings of the Watts, Griffis, McOuat National Instrument

-43-101 Report (Final) on the Inwood Dolomite Project.
+On September 8, 2008 Gossan announced the findings of the Watts, Griffis, McOuat National Instrument 43-101 Report (Final) on the Inwood Dolomite Project.
 The final report utilized a more sophisticated block modeling technique than an initial report.
 Total residue for the Fisher Branch resource was reduced to 0.34%.